 Tracking your calories turns weight loss into a simple game of numbers.

-Even if you’re going to the gym every day, a poor diet won’t result in long term health benefits.
+Even if you’re going to the gym every day, a poor diet won’t result in long-term health benefits.

 The exact amount you need depends on a number of different factors, including your sex, age, weight, and activity levels.

-There are many free tools online that can help you decide not only how many, but what kind of calories you should consume to see results.
+We do recommend using Noom App can help you decide not only how many, but what kind of calories you should consume to see results.

 There are free calculators online that can guide you through measuring how many calories you might need and a recommended caloric deficit.